 - First, log onto the manufacturer’s site for your system.

-- Find the latest drivers from their website and download. ( Ex: Sound Drivers, Chipset Drivers, etc.)
+- Find the latest drivers from their website and download them. ( Ex: Sound Drivers, Chipset Drivers, etc.)

 - Install these drivers and reboot again and check whether the error occurs again.